Penguin (character): Silver Age

-Joker recruited Penguin, Riddler, Two-Face, Mr. Freeze, Mad Hatter, Scarecrow, Clayface II, Black Spider, Cavalier, Signalman, and Spook in a plot to take out Killer Croc.
+Joker recruited Penguin, Riddler, Two-Face, Mr. Freeze, Mad Hatter, Scarecrow, Clayface, Black Spider, Cavalier, Signalman, and Spook in a plot to take out Killer Croc.
 The villains were defeated by Batman, Robin, Batgirl, Catwoman, and Talia al Ghul.
 Penguin stole an early warning system that the Pentagon developed.
 He planned to sell it to some Russian spies.
 Batman tracked Penguin down to Antarctica and defeated him.
-Though he did learn that Penguin was planning on double-crossing the Russian spies.

-During the "Crisis on Infinite Earths" storyline, Penguin is among the superheroes and supervillains that were gathered by Lex Luthor of Earth-Three and Harbinger to deal with the destruction of the Multiverse at the hands of the Anti-Monitor.
-After the Anti-Monitor was seemingly destroyed, Penguin was among the villains recruited by Lex Luthor to join a coalition of supervillains that plan to take control of the remaining universes.
-He was dispatched to Earth-S and fought with the superheroes sent to liberate Earth-S.
+In "Crisis on Infinite Earths", Penguin is among the superheroes and supervillains gathered by Alexander Luthor Jr. and Harbinger to battle the Anti-Monitor.
+After the Anti-Monitor is seemingly destroyed, Luthor has Penguin attempt to conquer Earth-S.

 The Penguin made his last Silver Age appearance during the last appearance of the Earth-One Batman.
 After he and a multitude of Batman's enemies are broken out of Arkham Asylum and Gotham State Penitentiary by Ra's al Ghul, the Penguin carries out Ra's' plans to kidnap Batman's friends and allies.
-Penguin, Joker, Mad Hatter, Cavalier, Deadshot, and Killer Moth lay siege to Gotham City Police Headquarters, but are infuriated when Joker sabotages their attempt at holding Commissioner James Gordon for ransom.
+Penguin, Joker, Mad Hatter, Cavalier, Deadshot, and Killer Moth attack Gotham City Police Headquarters, but are infuriated when Joker sabotages their attempt at holding Commissioner James Gordon for ransom.
 A standoff ensues, with Joker on one side and Penguin and Mad Hatter on the other.
 The Joker quickly subdues both with a burst of laughing gas from one of his many gadgets.